 CWD Surveillance Zone

-A Chronic Wasting Disease (CWD ) Surveillance Zone is in effect for Ballard, Calloway, Carlisle, Fulton, Graves, Hickman, Marshall, and McCracken counties.
-Special regulations regarding check stations, a ban on deer baiting, and carcass transportation restrictions apply in this zone.
+Special regulations apply in these zones.
 Inclusion in a CWD Surveillance Zone does not change deer seasons or bag limits in the county.

 • No Baiting or Wildlife Feeding